 Use the trackpad to move the cursor and to perform a variety of Multi-Touch gestures.
 Unlike typical trackpads, the entire MacBook trackpad is a button, and you can click anywhere on the trackpad.
-To enable gestures and set other trackpad options, choose Apple (() > System Preferences, and then click Trackpad.
+To enable Multi-Touch gestures, view instructional videos of the gestures, and set other trackpad options, choose Apple () > System Preferences, and then click Trackpad.